FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 # 4. Extracted Conclusion Constraints

-GEDCOM X provides a specific definition for the term "extracted conclusion" that is used to refer to a set of constraints that MUST be applied to conclusion data that is identified as "extracted" using the `extracted` property.
+GEDCOM X provides a specific definition for the term "extracted conclusion" that is used to refer to a set of constraints that MUST be applied to conclusion data that is identified as "extracted" using the `extracted` property (see `Subject` and `Document`).

-When a conclusion is identified as "extracted", it means that the data is to be treated as having been extracted from a single source or record.
-An extracted conclusion is distinguished from other conclusion data by the notion that it is intended to describe information contained in a single source, as opposed to what a researcher or system believes to be true about the subject.
+When data is identified as "extracted", it means that the data is to be treated as having been extracted from a single source or record.
+Extracted data is distinguished from other data by the notion that it is intended to describe information about a subject found in a single source, as opposed to what a researcher or system believes to be true about the subject.

-Applications MUST recognize the `extracted` property and SHOULD ensure that any modifications to the extracted conclusion are aligned with the information that is provided by the specific (single) source, even if the source provides information that may conflict with information in other sources.
+Applications MUST recognize the `extracted` property and SHOULD ensure that any modifications to the extracted data are aligned with the information that is provided by the specific (single) source, even if the source provides information that may conflict with information in other sources.

-Data in a conclusion that is identified as "extracted" MUST conform to the following constraints:
+Data that is identified as "extracted" MUST conform to the following constraints:

-* The conclusion (including any supporting conclusion) MUST NOT refer to more than one source description.
+* The `Subject` or `Document` MUST NOT refer to more than one source description, including any supporting conclusions on the `Subject`.
-* All source references used by the conclusion MUST resolve to the same source description, although each reference MAY contain distinct qualifying information such as attribution.
+* All source references, including those on supporting conclusions, MUST resolve to the same source description, although each reference
+MAY contain distinct qualifying information such as attribution.

 <a name="persona"/>